JordanYu4/Yelp-Helper/README.md

 YelpHelper is programmed in `JavaScript` and uses `Node.js` and `Express.js` for a simple backend, and `BodyParser` middleware to handle API responses.

-This project was designed, built, and deployed within a one-week deadline.
+This project was designed, built, and deployed within a one-week timeframe.
 Additional enhancements will be added.

 This README covers the following:
 * [Features](https://github.com/JordanYu4/Yelp-Helper#features)